oparvizi/Statistics/README.md

 # Statistical and Biostatistical analysis:

-The aim of this part was to cover the main points of statistical and biostatistical analysis by collecting the relevant codes.
+The aim of this part was to cover the main points of statistical and biostatistical analysis and to collect the corresponding solutions.